 My full name is Rena Louisa Getz Escudero de Geltman — Rena Getz for short.

-I also served on the Angier School Building Committee and co-chaired the Respect for Human Differences Committee for the years my youngest daughter attended Angier School.
+Volunteerism within the community is important to me and on a personal level enriches my life.
+During my children’s primary education.
+I served on the Angier School Building Committee and co-chaired the Respect for Human Differences Committee for the years my youngest daughter attended Angier School.

 My civic engagement in Newton began in 2012 through my relationship with my dear friend and mentor, Brian Yates.
 Brian was our former, longstanding Councilor At-Large from Ward 5 and an exemplary humanitarian.
 I knew him well as both a dedicated public servant and as a friend.
 I had the privilege of running his last three election campaigns, along with other citizen volunteers.
 His passing motivates me to run for office, to honor his priorities and the vision he held for Newton – a city rooted in “village values – protect the environment, preserve the villages and prevent overdevelopment.”
 I share Brian’s sensibilities and a passion for my community and a belief that city government needs to care for the most vulnerable among us, as well as to respect and to preserve the uniqueness of each of our villages.
 I am committed to valuing these priorities and to being a true voice for the residents of Newton.